wp-plugins/ik-facebook/readme.txt

 = Outstanding Support =

 We pride ourselves on taking customer support seriously.
 In fact, [send us an email](http://iksocialpro.com/contact-us/ "Send Us An Email") now if you have any questions at all.
 You’ll get a quick response directly from the developers.
+Our developers have been making Facebook apps for years and are well versed in all things Facebook.

 = User Friendly Features =
 The IK Facebook Plugin includes options to set the Title of the custom Facebook Feed widget, whether or not to show the Like Button above the custom Facebook Feed widget, and whether or not to show the Profile Picture.
 The IK Facebook Plugin supports both the Light and Dark color schemes for the Like Button widget and has multiple color schemes for the custom Facebook Feed widget.
 The IK Facebook Plugin allows you to pass the ID of the Facebook page via the shortcode - allowing you to display the feeds from multiple accounts on one page!

 = Professional Development =

 The IK Facebook Plugin is a free version of [IK Social Pro](http://iksocialpro.com/ "IK Social Pro") - IK Social Pro is a professionally developed WordPress plugin that integrates your Facebook Feed into your WordPress website as a custom widget.
 The IK Facebook Plugin receives regular updates with new features and tweaks to the custom Facebook Feed.
 With the IK Facebook Plugin, you can easily add **Search Engine Optimization friendly** content to your website without extra effort -- no iframe means the content exists on your site and is crawlable by search engines like Google!
+Our Professional Developers are currently working on things like Multi Lingual Translations, Transient API Caching, and coming up with new unique ways to integrate Facebook into your website.

 = Powerful Customization =